Rush Limbaugh serving humanity while at the same time doing what I was born to do, having more fun than a human being should be allowed to have.

 It was sarcastic.

-It wasn't uplifting, even at it, even that that speech in Minnesota was just, you know, that deserves psychological analysis, too.
+Even that speech in Minnesota was just, you know, that deserves psychological analysis, too.

 This is the moment when the oceans began to slow their rise.

-Uh he said he couldn't do it alone.
+He said he couldn't do it alone.

-It was all about him and doing it alone.
+It's all about him and doing it alone.

-Okay, back to the phones we go on the EIB network, St. George, Utah.
+Okay, back to the phones we go on the EIB Network, St. George, Utah.

 This is Josh.